 Remove the celery, kombu, and bay leaf from the beans and discard.
 Scoop out 1 cup of the bean water.
 Add the onion mixture to the beans, then deglaze the sauté pan with the bean water.
 Return this to the soup and continue simmering until the beans are tender and crush easily when pressed against the side of the pot with the back of a spoon, 45 minutes to an hour.

-Pass the soup through the fine holes of a food mill or puree with a handheld immersion blender, or puree in the Cuisinart.
+Pass the soup through the fine holes of a food mill, purée with a handheld immersion blender, or purée in a food processor.

 Add additional water to thin the soup to desired consistency.
 Add the lemon juice, salt, and pepper to taste.
 Serve piping hot.